RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/feature_request.md

 4. Explain why this change would be useful.

-Thankyou for suggesting a new feature for The Royal Game of Ur!
+Thankyou for suggesting a new feature for RoyalUr.net!